 Offering 53 undergraduate majors, seven graduate programs, and five accelerated degrees for 400 working adults, Walsh is particularly known for its education, nursing, physical therapy programs and its unique majors in the medical field of bioinformatics, and museum studies.
 A quarter of students major in business, and a third in nursing or biology.

-Five Brothers serve on the board of directors, which also includes three priests and Youngstown Bishop George Murry, S.J.
+Four Brothers serve on the board of directors, which also includes three priests and Youngstown Bishop George Murry, S.J.
 President Richard Jusseaume was appointed in 2001.
 He is a Walsh alumnus, a former student Brother, a former professor and dean of students, and a successful businessman.
 Committed to Walsh’s Catholic identity, he built the University chapel, placed crucifixes in all of the classrooms, and made hiring Catholic professors and staff a priority.

 At an average cost of $33,549 in 2013-14 for tuition, fees, and room and board, Walsh is well below the average for private schools in Ohio and nationally.
 The average financial aid package is $20,962, and scholarships are available, including some for Catholic high school graduates.

 Walsh’s 37-credit general education program—representing about a third of the credits required to graduate—exposes students to the liberal arts and Western thought, and Catholic theology is firmly integrated.

 “Scripture and the Catholic Tradition” is the only particular course that every undergraduate student must take.
 Theology chair Father Patrick Manning designed the course to ensure “that every student is exposed to the Catholic interpretation of Scripture

 and the deposit of faith.”

 Students choose from a wide range of courses to meet requirements in philosophy, history, literature, science, art or music, and social and behavioral sciences (choosing among government and foreign affairs, economics, psychology, and sociology).